 Collecting open records – Ballarat Archives Centre

 Records will be issued only to the person who has ordered them.
 Written authorisation must be provided to enable someone else to view the records you have ordered.
 The person viewing records on your behalf will need to present photo ID to Reading Room staff when requesting records for viewing.
-The Ballarat Archives Centre is open from 10.00 am – 4.30pm on Monday and Tuesday.
+The Ballarat Archives Centre is open from 10.00 am – 4.30pm Monday to Thursday.
 Open records are delivered to the Reading Room at the Ballarat Archives Centre on these days.

 Collecting closed records – Ballarat Archives Centre repository